thegworld/gtx-browser/components/user_education/getting-started.md

 use these User Education libraries in a new application, mostly centered around localization, accelerators, and global input focus.

-Fortunately for Chromium developers, the browser already has the necessary support built in for Views, WebUI, and Mac-native context menus.
+Fortunately for GTx Browser developers, the browser already has the necessary support built in for Views, WebUI, and Mac-native context menus.
 You may refer to the following locations for an example that could be extended to other platforms such as ChromeOS: